AndreSchuck/AndreSchuck/README.md

 <h3> Hi there, I'm a production engineer delving into programming and IT</h3>

-- 🌱 I’m currently studying networking and data engeneering.
+- 🌱 I’m currently studying LLMs and Machine Learning.

 <br>